QuickChick/QuickChick/README.md

 ### Description

-  - Property-Based Testing Plugin for Coq
+  - Randomized Property-Based Testing Plugin for Coq

 ### Known to work with